14 July, 2020

 - One branch starts its journey northwards from Kerala and the other wing — called the Bay of Bengal branch — enters India from the southeast.

-- The IMD never forecasts the possible rainfall likely during June because of the vagaries involved in onset and the pace of the journey.
+- The IMD never forecasts the possible rainfall likely during June because of the vagaries involved in the onset and the pace of the journey.

 2020 monsoon pattern (Important data)